 These statistics mean that enlisting video job descriptions in addition to traditional text descriptions not only draws in more views, but actually converts more job seekers.
 Candidates are searching for insight, and the more specific you can get about the job, the team, and the universal culture, the more you win the attention and consideration of potential candidates, which leads to applications.

 In a text-only job description, enthusiasm is limited to punctuation.
-A video job description allows for executives and team members to enthusiastically communicate the job description, making the candidate more excited about the possibility of working for you.
-Excitement drives action, resulting in a higher application conversion.
+A video job description allows for hiring managers and team members to bring to life the real employee experience.

-The authenticity and transparency these videos provide will resonate with candidates.
-They will actually be able to picture themselves working for your company and with your team.
-If this image is an appealing one, you have won an application.
-If not, your content has led someone who probably would not have been a good fit to self-select themselves out of the application process, saving you the time and resources you would have spent on the application.
+If this image resonates, you’ve got a candidate.
+If not, your content has led someone who probably would not have been a good fit to self-select themselves out of the application process, saving everyone time and resources.
 Both are victories.